 All courses are active learning environments with a laboratory and research component.
-Emphasis is placed on knowledge application and scientific communication.
+Emphasis is placed on knowledge application, critical thinking, and collaborative learning.

 Edible nephron loop!?!
 Why not?
 Learn about kidney microanatomy and function AND end up with a yummy snack.